ColoradoSchoolOfMines/mozzarella/README.md

     $ cp development.ini.sample development.ini
     $ gearbox setup-app
-`If gearbox setup-app fails try specifying pip3 in the last two steps`
+If `gearbox setup-app` fails try specifying `pip3` in the previos two steps

-Finally, serve the application:
+Serve the application:

     $ gearbox serve --reload --debug

+Finaly, go into your web browser and go to localhost:8080 to view the website.

 ### To use a virtual environment